Which characteristic is shared by all prokaryotic and eukaryotic ... | Channels for Pearson+

 1

-Identify the common features of both cell types.
-Both prokaryotic and eukaryotic cells have a plasma membrane, cytoplasm, DNA, and ribosomes.
+Identify the common features of both prokaryotic and eukaryotic cells.
+Both types of cells use DNA as their genetic material, which is crucial for storing and transmitting genetic information.

-Evaluate each option given in the problem: 'Have membrane-bound organelles' is incorrect because prokaryotic cells do not have these organelles.
+Consider the process of photosynthesis.
+While some prokaryotes (like cyanobacteria) and eukaryotes (like plants) can perform photosynthesis, it is not a universal characteristic of all prokaryotes and eukaryotes.

-Consider the option 'Presence of a nucleus': This is incorrect because prokaryotic cells lack a nucleus.
+Evaluate the presence of membrane-bound organelles.
+This is a characteristic of eukaryotic cells, but not prokaryotic cells, which lack these structures.

 Watch next